 When to Enroll in a Medicare Advantage Plan

-You can join a Medicare Advantage plan in your area during several Enrollment periods are designated time periods to enroll or disenroll from the various parts of Medicare.
-There are six Medicare enrollment periods..
+You can join a Medicare Advantage plan in your area during several enrollment periods.

 Initial Enrollment Period (IEP)

-When first eligible for Medicare at age 65, or 24 months after drawing your first Social Security Disability Income (SSDI) check, you will have an The Initial Enrollment Period is a seven-month period when new beneficiaries can enroll in Medicare without a penalty.
-Most people enroll in Medicare at age 65..
+When first eligible for Medicare at age 65, or 24 months after drawing your first Social Security Disability Income (SSDI) check, you will have an Initial Enrollment Period.
 During this period you can choose your Medicare plans.

 Your IEP is a 7-month period of time.
 It begins 3 calendar months before your 65th birthday (or 25th month of SSDI) and ends 3 calendar months after.